How to Dissolve an LLC in Mississippi? (2024 Guide)

 - The signature of the person authorized to dissolve the limited liability company

 The filing fee is $50 and can be paid by credit card, check, or money order.

 How Much Does It Cost to Dissolve an LLC in Mississippi?

+The filing fee for Mississippi LLC dissolution usually costs $50.
 If you are dissolving a foreign LLC, the filing fee is $250.

 What Will Happen If I Don’t Properly File for Dissolution, Abandon the Company and File Annual Reports?

+If you don't properly file for dissolution or abandon your LLC company and file annual reports, you may be subject to business privilege tax, as well as any tax liabilities that the LLC has.
 Additionally, the members of the LLC may be personally liable for any debts or obligations of the LLC.
 Finally, if you have a registered agent service, you will need to remove your business from the service.